lzxindustries/lzxtm/docs/modules/contour.md

 ### Bias and polarity

 Because Contour operates on frequencies, it really only looks at the *differences* in the signal gain over time.
 The overall bias, DC offset, or pedestal of the signal is not that important.
 If you bias a signal before it goes into Contour, you may see little or no effect.
-That's just the way the high frequency circuit works.
-Only if some part of the signal goes above or below the range of approximately +/- 2.5 volts will you see any effect of biasing.
-What will happen is that some value range will be clipped, and some image details lost.
+That's just the way the high pass filter circuit works.
+You'll only see any effect of biasing if some part of the signal goes above or below the range of approximately +/- 2.5 volts.
+In that case, some value range will be clipped, and some image details lost.

-Contour can pass bipolar signals, which would seem to indicate that it would work fine with the I and Q components of Swatch.
+Contour can accept bipolar signals, but its output is always unipolar.
+The fact that it can accept a bipolar signal without clipping might seem to indicate that it would work fine with the I and Q components of Swatch.
 But in practice, that doesn't work because I and Q are lower frequency signals than Y, R, G, or B. Almost all of the detail in a YIQ triplet is in the Y component.
 There isn't enough high frequency detail in I and Q to begin with.
 The Cutoff threshold of Contour will remove so much of I and Q that there is almost nothing left.
 However, running Y through Contour, and leaving I and Q alone, or processing them separately, might be an interesting visual effect.

 ### Amplitude